Practitioner, Bastyr Center for Natural Health, Seattle, WA

-Over my eleven years in clinical practice I have found myself repeating to new patients the same basic fundamentals of healthy living.
+Over my seventeen years in clinical practice I have found myself repeating to new patients the same basic fundamentals of healthy living.
 In modern Western society we have left basic health education largely ignored or left to commercial interests.

 At the heart of Chinese medicine is wisdom on how to live life to its maximum, how to be as healthy as you can.
 I've attempted to summarize, below, the foundations of being a healthy human being.